hjjang777/COS_practice/README.md

 # COS_practice
-Upload practice from 'Computer Organization and Systems' class
+Upload practice from `Computer Organization and Systems` class